-We have also made the distinction between assertions about processes and provenance resulting from a user-specific scoped query over such assertions, with respect to a specific data product.
+Assertions about processes have been distinguished from provenance resulting from a user-specific scoped query over such assertions, with respect to a specific data product.
 This general view of provenance is instantiated and optimised in different systems.
 Assertions can be optimised for specific execution environments, and queries over assertions can be pre-defined in systems; furthermore, queries can be eagerly or lazily computed, and query results can even be published as "provenance-metadata".
-The distinction between process assertions and queries also allows us to appreciate the lifecycle associated with provenance: process assertions need to be collected and accumulated as computations proceed, possibly without knowing which data product is ultimately to be derived.
-Once accumulated, these assertions can be queried to provide novel functionality to users.
+The distinction between process assertions and queries entails a lifecycle associated with provenance: process assertions need to be collected and accumulated as computations proceed, possibly without knowing which data product is ultimately to be derived.
+Once accumulated, these assertions can be queried to provide novel functionality to users, regarding the provenance of data.